-Skirting the line between California and Nevada, Death Valley National Park fits perfectly in our world of extremes.
-It’s the hottest place in North America (134° F), the driest place in North America (1.3 inches of moisture per year), the second lowest point in Western Hemisphere (282 feet below sea level), the largest national park in the contiguous United States, and the greatest range of habitats (from 282 feet below sea level to 11,049 feet above sea level).
+Located on the border of California and Nevada, Death Valley National Park is a place of extremes.
+It’s the hottest (134° F) and driest (1.3 inches of moisture per year) place in North America, the second lowest point in the Western Hemisphere (282 feet below sea level), and the largest national park in the contiguous United States.

-This is a destination for the curious, the hearty and the exuberant, because it requires close inspection and dogged resilience to celebrate the discoveries made in places where few dare to explore.
+Death Valley is home to canyons curving through arid landscapes and flora and fauna that have adapted to thrive in harsh conditions.
+This is a destination for the curious, the hearty, and the exuberant because it requires close inspection and dogged resilience to celebrate the discoveries made where few dare to explore.

 Why Visit Death Valley National Park in Your RV?

 With all the extremes that Death Valley presents, why would you want to visit the park in your RV?
 As you venture from the lowest spot in the country to desert mountaintops, your RV home allows you to explore the park in comfort.